1 State Significant Site Study Process

 2 Design and Development of shared infrastructure master plan including road design, servicing strategies and super lot layouts etc.

-H. The Development Application for Shared Infrastructure Design and various plans has been underway during 2016 and will be submitted to Byron Shire Council in late 2016.
+H. The Development Application for Shared Infrastructure Design and various plans has been underway since 2016.